Deepfake Generation and Detection: A Benchmark and Survey: Background

-$\bullet$ \textbf{Face Reconstruction} refers to the process of recreating the three-dimensional appearance of an individual's face based on one or multiple 2D facial images~\cite{morales2021survey,sharma20223d}.
-Facial reconstruction often plays an intermediate role in various deepfake sub-tasks.
-In Face Swapping and Face Reenactment tasks, facial parameters are reconstructed using 3DMM, and the model's parameters can be controlled directionally.
-Additionally, reconstructing a 3D facial model is one of the methods to address the issue of facial artifacts in videos generated under large facial poses.
-Common technical approaches for facial reconstruction include methods based on 3DMM~\cite{maninchedda2017fast,lin2020towards}, epipolar geometry~\cite{feng20183d}, one-shot learning~\cite{tulsiani2017multi,xing2019self}, shadow shape reconstruction~\cite{kemelmacher20103d,jiang20183d}, and hybrid learning‑based reconstruction~\cite{dou2017end,chaudhuri2020personalized}.
+$\bullet$ {\textbf{Face Reconstruction.} This task refers to reconstructing the three-dimensional facial structure of an individual from one or multiple 2D images~\cite{morales2021survey,sharma20223d}.
+Facial reconstruction often serves as an intermediate step in various deepfake sub-tasks.
+In Face Swapping and Face Reenactment, 3DMM are widely used to recover facial parameters, enabling controllable identity or expression manipulation.
+Reconstructing a 3D facial model also helps mitigate artifacts that occur in synthesized videos under large pose variations.
+Technical approaches to face reconstruction include 3DMM~\cite{maninchedda2017fast,lin2020towards}, epipolar-geometry~\cite{feng20183d}, one-shot learning~\cite{tulsiani2017multi,xing2019self}, shadow shape reconstruction~\cite{kemelmacher20103d,jiang20183d}, and hybrid learning‑based reconstruction~\cite{dou2017end,chaudhuri2020personalized}. }

-$\bullet$ \textbf{Face Inpainting}, \aka face completion, aims to reconstruct missing regions in face images caused by external factors such as occlusion and lighting, while preserving facial texture information is crucial in this process~\cite{zhang2023image}.
-This task is a crucial sub-task of image inpainting, and the current methods are mostly based on deep learning that can be roughly divided into two categories: GAN based~\cite{yildirim2023diverse,zhou2023superior} and Diffusion based~\cite{xu2024personalized,yang2024pgdiff}.
+$\bullet$ {\textbf{Face Inpainting.} This task aims to reconstruct missing regions in face images caused by external factors such as occlusion and lighting while preserving facial texture information is crucial in this process~\cite{zhang2023image}.
+This task is a crucial sub-task of image inpainting, and the current methods are mostly based on deep learning that can be roughly divided into two categories: GAN based~\cite{yildirim2023diverse,zhou2023superior} and Diffusion based~\cite{xu2024personalized,yang2024pgdiff}. }

-$\bullet$ \textbf{Body Animation} aims to alter the entire bodily pose while unchanging the overall body information~\cite{yu2023bidirectionally}.
+$\bullet$ {\textbf{Body Animation.} This task aims to alter the entire bodily pose while unchanging the overall body information~\cite{yu2023bidirectionally}.
 The goal is to achieve a modification of the target image's entire body posture using an optional driving image or video, aligning the body of the target image with the information from the driving signal.
-The mainstream implementation path for body animation is based on GANs~\cite{zhou2022cross,zhao2022thin}, and Diffusion~\cite{wang2023leo,ma2023follow,wang2023disco,xu2023magicanimate}.
+The mainstream implementation path for body animation is based on GANs~\cite{zhou2022cross,zhao2022thin}, and Diffusion~\cite{wang2023leo,ma2023follow,wang2023disco,xu2023magicanimate}. }